Dara Stoyanova: Senior

 At the end of the 2024 season, Stoyanova was added to the main senior national team.

 In 2025, she started her season at the Miss Valentine tournament in Tartu, Estonia and won the gold medal in the team event together with Oleksandra Shalueva.
 She also won the gold medals in all four apparatus finals.
 In March, she competed at the Aphrodite Cup in Athens and finished in 18th place in the all-around.
 She took the silver medal in the clubs final and 7th place in ball.
 At the International Tournament Sofia Cup at the end of March, she won the silver medal in all-around behind Stiliana Nikolova and qualified to three apparatus finals.
 She won silver in hoop and clubs and was 4th in ribbon.

 On 18-20 April, she made her World Cup debut at the World Cup Baku, where she ended in 17th place in the all-around and did not advance into any apparatus finals.
 On 15-18 May, she competed at European Cup in Burgas.
 She won bronze medal in Cross Battle competition and silver medal in Hoop.
 In the end of May, Dara won silver medal in all-around behind Stiliana Nikolova at Bulgarian National Championships.
 She also won silver medal in clubs and bronze in ball final.
 In June, she represented Bulgaria together with Stiliana Nikolova and Eva Brezalieva at the 2025 European Championships in Tallinn, Estonia.
 Together with senior group they were 5th in team competition.
 Dara was performing only with ribbon, finishing 20th in qualifications.

+Stoyanova started her 2026 season competing at Tartu Grand Prix, finishing on 7th place in all-around due to mistakes in ribbon routine.
+She won silver medal in hoop and took 6th place in ball final.
+In March, she competed at Aphrodite Cup in Greece, where she won bronze medal in all-around and silver medals in hoop and ribbon.
+In early April, she competed at Thiais Grand Prix and took 15th place in all-around.
+She was 8th in ball and 5th in ribbon final.
+On April 10–12, she took 9th place in all-around at World Cup Tashkent.
+She qualified to hoop final, finishing 6th.